 Unfortunately, there are no external adjustments you can make other than raising or lowering the forks in the triple clamps, but I don’t recommend it unless you’ve already adjusted the shock ride height and are comfortable with motorcycle geometry tuning.

-If you want to make the front forks stiffer, you’ll have to go to a heavy-duty fork spring, along with heavier-weight fork oil.
+If you want to make the front forks stiffer, you’ll have to go to a heavy-duty fork spring, along with heavier weight fork oil (Amazon).
 You can test using one or two stiffer springs to see which is more comfortable for your weight and riding style.